-- When Obamacare took effect, some insured Americans had their policies discontinued because they did not meet the new coverage standards.
-It is estimated that insurers cancelled the policies of approximately 2.6 million Americans, despite President Obama's promise in 2009 that "if you like your health care plan, you'll be able to keep your health care plan, period."35 - According to 2015 estimates by the Congressional Budget Office (CBO), Obamacare expenditures are expected to total \$1.207 trillion between 2016 and 2025-including \$849 billion in federal subsidies to assist enrollees with their premiums.36 - Approximately 84 percent of customers in the exchanges qualified for subsidies in 2016 and 2017.37 - Between 2016 and 2017, the average premium for an exchange insurance plan rose by 25 percent-the largest single-year increase since the exchanges opened in 2013.
-Some national insurers, including Aetna and UnitedHealth Group, withdrew from the exchanges for 2017, citing high patient costs and lower-than-anticipated enrollment.38 As a result, five states-Alabama, Alaska, Oklahoma, South Carolina, and Wyoming-had only one insurer in their exchanges in 2017.
-The average number of insurers per state exchange was 3.9, down from 5.4 in 2016.39
+- According to 2015 estimates by the Congressional Budget Office (CBO), Obamacare expenditures are expected to total \$1.207 trillion between 2016 and 2025, including \$849 billion in federal subsidies to assist enrollees with their premiums.43 - Approximately 87 percent of enrollees in the exchanges qualified for subsidies in 2018.44 - Between 2016 and 2017, the average premium for an exchange insurance plan rose by 25 percent-the largest single-year increase since the exchanges opened in 2013.
+Some national insurers, including Aetna and UnitedHealth Group, withdrew from the exchanges for 2017, citing high patient costs and lower-than-anticipated enrollment.45 As a result, in 2019, five states-Alaska, Delaware, Mississippi, Nebraska, and Wyoming-have only one insurer in their exchanges.
+The average number of insurers per state exchange is 4.0 in 2019, down from 5.6 in 2016.46